manishavijayy/lyft-code-sample/README.md

 # lyft-code-sample
-# a chip mining factory simulation in Python that generates raw materials and chips by implementing iteration methods and JavaScript Object Notation files.
+# a chip mining factory simulation in Python that generates raw materials and chips by implementing iteration methods and JSON files.